 Jonathan Mah

 I am a computational evolutionary biologist interested in investigating fundamental basic questions regarding mathematical evolution, especially in microbial systems.
-I'm currently a fourth-year undergraduate student at the University of Washington working with Dr. Jesse Bloom on experimentally informed models for protein evolution in viruses.
+During my undergraduate studies at the University of Washington, Seattle, I worked in Dr. Jesse Bloom's Lab on experimentally informed codon-selection models for protein evolution in RNA viruses.

 Contact